narengan/cis/cli/cli-dns-record.md

                    }
    `-j, --json-file`  A file contains input JSON data.

    `-i, --instance`   Instance name.
-If not set, the context instance specified by `ibmcloud cis instance-set` is used.
+If the name is not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   `-o, --output`     Output the result as JSON style to a file.
-If not set, outputs the result to terminal.
+   `-o, --output`     Outputs the result as JSON style to a file.
+If the filename is not set, it outputs the result to terminal.

 #### Output Table Columns: